Two-dimensional non-linear hydrodynamics and nanofluidics: Results

 This expression relates the compressibility of the fluid to an external perturbation (driving pressure) via a material parameter (dilatational viscosity) and in that way describes viscous entrance effects.
 Since $\eta_2>0$ and $p_0>0$ the flow must slow down when propagating through at least the starting section of the channel.
 Hence, the flow density must increase with $x$.
-The limit of $\eta_2\to\infty$ corresponds to an ideal solid state, when the ice layer never deforms regardless the stress applied.
+The limit of $\eta_2\to\infty$ corresponds to an ideal solid state, when the ice layer never deforms regardless of the stress applied.
 The flow velocity then does not change within the channel limits.
 The opposite limit of $\eta_2\to 0$ corresponds to an ideal gas state with an absolute compressibility resulting in a vanishing flow velocity right at the entrance of the channel.
-Eq. (\ref{2nd}) also suggests that such a low dilatational viscosity coefficient leads to a high responsivity to driving pressure anticipating non-linear effects.
+Eq.~(\ref{2nd}) also suggests that such a low dilatational viscosity coefficient leads to a high responsivity to driving pressure anticipating non-linear effects.
 The 2D water flow characteristics are supposed to lie between these two limits depending on the interactions within the channel.
+We emphasize that the non-linear effects are intrinsic to our model regardless of the boundary conditions.

-Right after entering the 2D channel the water flow becomes strongly confined in $z$-direction with the both density and velocity being dependent on $x$.
-Indeed, the statistical analysis of our MD simulation data (Figs. S1, S2, and S3) indicates that (i) the averaged $\langle v_x \rangle$ is substantially higher than $\langle v_z\rangle$; (ii) the averaged exit velocity $\langle v_{x=L} \rangle$ is somewhat lower than the averaged entry velocity, $\langle v_{x=0} \rangle$; (iii) increasing $d$ to 1 nm makes the averaged flow velocity $\langle v(x) \rangle_L$ equal to $v_0$ indicating transition to the conventional regime at $d>1$ nm.
+Right after entering the 2D channel the water flow becomes strongly confined in $z$-direction with both density and velocity being dependent on $x$.
+Indeed, the statistical analysis of our MD simulation data (Supplementary Figures 1--4) indicates that (i) the averaged $\langle v_x \rangle$ is substantially higher than $\langle v_z\rangle$; (ii) the averaged exit velocity $\langle v_{x=L} \rangle$ is somewhat lower than the averaged entry velocity, $\langle v_{x=0} \rangle$; (iii) increasing $d$ to 1 nm makes the averaged flow velocity $\langle v(x) \rangle_L$ equal to $v_0$ indicating transition to the conventional regime at $d>1$ nm; (iv) the flow velocity out-of-plane profile is rectangular rather than parabolic prohibiting description in terms of the slip length $l_\mathrm{s}$.
 Note that the left reservoir having $H > 1$ nm is always in the conventional (Bernoulli's) regime, except when the piston approaches $x=0$.
-Finding $v(x)$ in a 2D limit within a continuum (hydrodynamic) model is the main goal of this work.